SynfiniDLT/example-daml-package-upgrade/README.md

   --tls # Remove this if the ledger is using plaintext
 ```

 After running the above script you can run the upgrade process.
-You can copy the input generation JSON file generated
+You can copy the JSON file used for the contract
-previously, and modify the batch size if required.
-Within each transaction, `batchSize` contracts will be upgraded.
-It
+generation scruot, and modify the batch size if required.
+Within each transaction, `batchSize` contracts will be
-will only upgrade contracts generated using the `entropy` specified in the JSON file.
-You can run the upgrade script
+upgraded.
+It will only upgrade contracts generated using the `entropy` specified in the JSON file.
+You can run the
-using:
+upgrade script using:

 ```bash
 daml script \